Workforce data

 To support the College’s Workforce Strategy 2025–2028 and inform our workforce planning efforts, we conducted a workforce census in 2025 which over 2,900 members responded to.

 The insights gained from the census data will inform our discussions with policymakers and other stakeholders to ensure pathology workforce needs are met.
-They will also enable us to respond to calls for evidence for upcoming Government and NHS plans.
+They will also enable us to respond to calls for evidence for upcoming government and NHS plans.

-Census Spotlight 1: Response rate, retirements and working patterns
+Census spotlight 1: response rate, retirements and working patterns

-Key findings from spotlight one:
+Key findings from spotlight 1 included:

-• 47% of pathologists are aged 50 and over, suggesting a potential retirement cliff edge within the next decade.
+• 47% of pathologists are aged 50 and over, suggesting a potential retirement cliff edge within the next decade

-• 60% of UK-wide consultants say that in a typical week they work beyond the number of hours stated in their contract.
+• 60% of UK-wide consultants say that in a typical week they work beyond the number of hours stated in their contract

-• The majority of pathologists do not believe current staffing levels are adequate to ensure long-term stability of pathology services and to meet growing demand.
+• the majority of pathologists do not believe current staffing levels are adequate to ensure long-term stability of pathology services and to meet growing demand.

 Workforce Census Methodology